maweki/twitchlive-extension/README.md

 * Give feedback when streamer page is being opened (livestreamer takes some seconds to start)
 * nicely reload settings when they are changed
 * Translations

+## Settings Layouting

+In gtk4 settings layout can be tested using `gtk4-builder-tool preview --id=prefs-widget prefs.xml`